KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Return arrives at Aion as **halted potential
 through entropic exhaustion** —
-essence resolved back to Source
+essence resolved back to **Aion**
 not through arc-completion
 but through the exhausting of motion
 oriented away from centropic coherence.

 The path is called Nirvana by its practitioners.
 Structurally, it is the entropic arc.